Coronavirus disease (COVID-19)

 On the 17 March 2020, the Foreign and Commonwealth Office (FCO) issued an Exceptional Travel Advisory Notice advising all British people against all non-essential travel worldwide until at least 15 April.

 - Full details of the Exceptional Travel Advisory Notice can be found here: FCO website

 Prior to Departure

-- Be prepared- Before you travel, seek advice from your healthcare practitioner to ensure that you receive any necessary health advice and vaccinations.
+- Be prepared before you travel, seek advice from your healthcare practitioner to ensure that you receive any necessary health advice and vaccinations.
 Do this well in advance if possible (at least 4 weeks) as courses of vaccines may take time.
-There is no vaccine available at present to protect against the novel coronavirus disease (COVID-19).

-- Always ensure you have heath insurance cover - Travel insurance is essential and must cover medical evacuation and repatriation in the event that you become unwell and have to be transported home.
-Check the impact this outbreak may have on your travel insurance coverage before you travel.
+- Always ensure you have travel health insurance cover, travel insurance is essential and must cover medical evacuation and repatriation in the event that you become unwell and have to be transported home.

-- Consider taking a first aid kit - this should include a small, basic first aid kit, including some means of checking body temperature, either a thermometer or strips to place on the forehead and alcohol-based rub for hand hygiene.
+- Consider taking a first aid kit, this should include some means of checking body temperature.

 - Avoid close contact with people who appear unwell and their personal items.

 - There is currently insufficient evidence to support the use of facemasks as a way of preventing infection outside of hospitals.